 Academic Resource Center

 As your Walla Walla resource for textbooks, the Whitman College Bookstore welcomes you and your student to campus.
-The Bookstore carries the textbooks required for Whitman classes, as well as school supplies, art supplies, incidentals, and Whitman merchandise.
+The Bookstore carries the textbooks required for Whitman classes, as well as school supplies, art supplies, electronic accessories, incidentals, and Whitman clothing and gifts.

 Typically, the first contact a student has with the Bookstore is during the first days of the semester when he or she spends $400-$600 for textbooks and supplies.
 Students can pay with cash, check, bankcard, or they can charge purchases to their Whitman ID card.
 Students may use this charge privilege throughout the year to purchase anything in the store.
 These charges appear on the college’s itemized statement at the end of each month (a small interest charge will apply on all unpaid balances).
 We suggest working with your student to set any desired limits on the card’s use; you can remove the limit if you wish.

-The Intercultural Center seeks to foster intercultural awareness, inclusiveness, and respect.
-We are committed to the enhancement of a positive Whitman experience for students, staff, and faculty, especially those from culturally and ethnically diverse communities, and to strengthen partnerships with academic and administrative offices.
+The Intercultural Center seeks to foster intercultural awareness, inclusiveness and respect.
+We are committed to the enhancement of a positive Whitman experience for students, staff and faculty, especially those from underrepresented communities, and to strengthen partnerships with academic and administrative offices as well as organizations in the larger Walla Walla community.
 We facilitate and encourage ongoing dialogue regarding issues of diversity in order to move toward a more inclusive campus climate.

-The Intercultural Center Team provides mentoring, academic and social support for multicultural and international students.
-The center also plays a key role in bringing diverse perspectives and experiences to the campus by sponsoring various speakers and events.
-A collection of books, videos, and information about internship and scholarship opportunities related to diversity and multicultural issues are available at the center.
-Additionally, translation services for more than 30 languages can be accessed through the center’s Language Bank.
+The Intercultural Center team provides mentoring and co-curricular, social support for students from underrepresented, international and multinational backgrounds.
+The center also plays a key role in bringing diverse perspectives and experiences to campus by sponsoring various speakers and events.
+A collection of books, films and information about internship and scholarship opportunities related to diversity and multicultural issues are available at the center.
+The center also manages and maintains the Glover Alston Center for the entire campus community.

 Student Engagement Center